Matt17Merritt/professionalREADMEGen/README.md

 ## Usage

-  Run the following command at th root of your project and answer the questions:
+  Run the following command at the root of your project and answer the questions:

 `node index.js`